-Analysis | Trump’s rhetoric does inspire more hate crimes
+Analysis | Counties that hosted a 2016 Trump rally saw a 226 percent increase in hate crimes

 Trump has strongly rejected any charges that he’s to blame, tweeting Monday:

-Our research finds that Kaine is probably correct, however: Trump’s rhetoric does seem to encourage hate crimes, as we explain below.
+Our research finds that Kaine could be correct, however: Trump’s rhetoric may encourage hate crimes, as we explain below.

 [The daily use of Gab is climbing.
 Which talker is likely to become as violent as the Pittsburgh shooter?]